E-W-Jones/pIMF/README.md

 # pIMF
-pIMF (python Initial Mass Function, pronounced pie-em-ef) is a small library designed for interacting with intial mass functions of stars.
+pIMF (python Initial Mass Function, pronounced pie-em-eff) is a small library designed for interacting with intial mass functions of stars.

 The current scope is generating and integrating over different IMFs.